 Do you know how much your company spends on pharmacy benefits?
 If you don’t, you’re not alone.
-Many employers and benefits managers feel stuck in a plan that they can’t oversee or control.
+Many employers and plan sponsors feel stuck in a plan that they can’t oversee or control.
 With the cost of pharmacy benefits rising each year, businesses are turning to carve-out plans that allow them to work directly with a pharmacy benefit manager (PBM) for more oversight and less cost.

-What is a Carve-Out plan vs. a Carve-In plan?
+What is a pharmacy carve-out plan vs. a carve-in plan?

 Carve-out and carve-in plans are two options employers have for managing different medical benefits provided to their employees.

-Carve-outs enable employers to contract with a separate company to “carve out” benefits that focus on a specific disease: like diabetes; or cancer and other specialty treatments; or a particular service, like pharmacy benefits.
+Carve-outs enable employers to contract with a separate company to “carve-out” benefits that focus on a specific disease, like diabetes, cancer or other specialty treatments.
+Employers can also carve-out a particular service, like pharmacy benefits.

 Carve-out plans give employers transparency into their pharmacy benefits, allowing them to have greater understanding and control of spending, negotiate better deals, and ensure the program is performing as promised.
 Contracting directly with a PBM gives employers direct access to the cost of their pharmacy benefits, and the data to evaluate program performance.